staD020/png2prg/readme.md

 ## Changes for version 1.5.1-dev

- - Fix -force-border-color for singlecolor charset (thanks Raistlin).
+ - Bug Fix: -force-border-color for singlecolor charset (thanks Raistlin).
  - Experimental -mode mixedcharset for mixed multicolor/singlecolor and individial d800 color per char.
  - Experimental -mode sccharset modified to use individual d800 color per char.
  - Improved auto-detection of graphics mode, including the new charset support.
+ - Bug Fix: do not write empty .prg file on error.

 ## Changes for version 1.4